SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-21-springtime-for-shutdowns.md

 _everything._ <sup id="fn1a">[[1]](#fn1)</sup>  All such appropriations bills must, by constitutional fiat, start in the House.  <sup id="fn2a">[[2]](#fn2)</sup>

-Given a cabal of Republican extremists, such a must-pass bill is an irresistible opportunity for blackmail.
+Given a cabal of Republican extremists in the House, such a must-pass bill is an irresistible opportunity for blackmail.
 They'll give Ukraine to Russia, default on debt, shut down schools, fail to feed children, cut off pensions for the elderly, block military promotions, or any other way to throw sand in the gears to attempt to force the Republican agenda.

 Since they can't get a majority, blackmail is a perfectly acceptable alternative tool.
-That's why we've had 3 government shutdown crises in just the first 3 months of 2024.
+That's why we've had 3 government crises around almost-shutdowns in just the first 3 months of 2024.

 Is Republican partisanship at cause, or not?